 pip install [-e] .and do not invoke

-- Fail early at install time if on Python 2.
+- Fail early at install time if user is on Python 2.

-- We are giving a talk at PyCon 2017 (likely recorded), add link here.
+- We are giving a talk at PyCon 2017 (likely recorded; link to follow).

-Up until December 2016 it was hard to publish a new major version of library that changed requirements in Python version and mark it as such so that user system will not try to upgrade said library.
+Up until December 2016 it was hard to publish a new major version of a library that changed requirements in Python version and mark it as such so that a user’s system will not try to upgrade said library.

 With the recent changes in Python packaging this is now possible.

-As an example let’s look at the example of the
+As an example let’s look at a non-existent

 fictitious1.1, 1.2, 1.3, 1.4 are compatible Python 2.7 and 3.3+